srijangulati/typehead-search/README.md

+How to Run?

+1. yarn install
+2. yarn start
+3. open any browser and navigate to localhost:5000

 Requirements
 1. This is a typeahead search.
 The search results should be displayed as user is typing.
 2. The implementation should be purely done in frontend using React.